 “We measure each paddock with a rising plate meter every week.
 It's a circular plate on a metal pole attached to a spring.
 You put the pole on the ground, and the plate rises to the level of the grass beneath it.
 You do this perhaps a hundred times and the meter counts high how the plate rises every time.
 Then you know how much grass is in the paddock, and how much it's grown since last time you measured.
 Do that every week and you can work out how much grass you've got across the farm.”

-Similarly over in Somerset, the 160 head herd at Park Farm, the home of Bath Soft Cheese are reared holistically, in tune with the land.
+Similarly over in Somerset, the 160 head herd at Park Farm, the home of the delicious Bath Soft Cheese are reared holistically, in tune with the land.

 “We are entirely organic – so that means no fungicides, pesticides or artificial fertilisers are used on our land.
 Instead we use manure and organic compost: the environment, the land and the waterways remain uncontaminated.
 Our milk and cheese is produced in a way that protects our natural world and lets every farm animal feel the sun on its back.”